History of Manchester United F.C. (1878–1945): Financial problems: 1900–02

 They managed only 10th place in the 1901 season, losing more games than they won and with ticket sales flagging and debts mounting, the club decided to hold a four-day bazaar to raise money at St James Hall, Manchester.
 According to legend, one of the attractions was club captain Harry Stafford's St. Bernard dog, Major, who escaped with a collection tin on one of the nights after the bazaar had closed.
 Major then found his way to local brewer John Henry Davies, whose daughter became so smitten with it that he enquired about the origin of the tin, and in doing so saved the club.

 On 9 January 1902, Club President William Healey applied to the court for a winding-up order against the club, claiming he was owed £242 17s.
 10d.

 On Monday, 13 January 1902, the Manchester Guardian reported:

 Attention was directed to the Second League by the unusual experience of Newton Heath.
 The club is financially in a bad way.
 A winding up order to meet a debt of £242 precipitated matters last week and no arrangements could be made for playing the game fixed for Saturday.
 One hears that a new club will be formed out of the ashes of the old one, but this has not been decided definitely.

 Newton Heath were revived in time to play their next fixture on Saturday 18 January 1902.

 It was the escape and recapturing of the dog which led to the meeting between team captain Harry Stafford and Davies, heading a group of three other investors.
 Together, they came up with £2,000 to save the club.

-John Henry Davies became the club president, and on 26 April 1902, given that the team was no longer based in Newton Heath, the new owners renamed the club Manchester United Football Club, after considering the alternative names "Manchester Celtic" and "Manchester Central".
+John Henry Davies became the club president, and on 24 April 1902, given that the team was no longer based in Newton Heath, the new owners renamed the club Manchester United Football Club, after considering the alternative names "Manchester Celtic" and "Manchester Central".
+The former was considered because a significant number of the individuals who established Newton Heath were Irish immigrants who had relocated to Manchester to obtain employment in the railway industry.
 They also changed the team's colours to red and white.

 Having been saved from liquidation by four wealthy businessmen, the club played its first season as Manchester United in 1902–03.
 The badly needed injection of cash, plus some new players, gave the flagging side the boost it needed.
 They won 15 league games, notched up 38 points, and finished fifth.